SnapAuth Integration Guide: Web

 const username = document.getElementById('username').value

-const auth = await snapAuth.startAuth({ handle: username })
+const auth = await snapAuth.startAuth({ username })

 if (auth.ok) {